 - The top brands will become more visible in the consumer’s mind, even though Australian law prevents clinics from advertising prescription brands of cosmetic medicines.

-- Consumer demand for top brands won’t change, but consumers WILL become more aware of the fact that better results may be attained by highly-skilled clinician who understand how to choose the best products within any given product ranges – and those who have more ranges at their disposal have more options for refining their ‘injecting art’.
+- Consumer demand for top brands won’t change, but consumers WILL become more aware of the fact that better results may be attained by a highly-skilled clinician who understands how to choose the best products within any given product ranges – and those who have more ranges at their disposal have more options for refining their ‘injecting art’.

 - Consumers will also become better informed about the dangers of cheap counterfeit injection solutions or of permanent (vs temporary) fillers.